 Contracts without a fixed price, part 2

-Billing is the tricky part of a Cost Plus as the contractor has to justify or support every cost.
-That is the nature of the contract…cost, plus.
+Billing is the more complicated part of an Open Book, as the contractor has to justify or support every cost.
+That is the nature of the contract: cost, plus.
 Each bill must have all the relevant invoices attached.
-If there isn’t a cost to the project, then the project can’t be billed.
-For direct work, this is pretty easy as the subcontractor invoice is evidence of cost.
+If there isn't a cost to the project, then the project can't be billed.
+This is pretty easy for direct work as the subcontractor invoice is evidence of cost.
 But what about those indirect costs?
-Well, as an owner, you should expect justification for those as well.
-If vehicle fuel is an agreed cost to the project, each billing cycle you should see actual receipts to justify the cost.
-It’s not uncommon that on some jobs the owner and contractor agree that receipts less than $100 to $500 need not be provided as it adds immensely to the paperwork burden.
-Additionally, the owner and the contractor may agree on a standard monthly indirect cost amount and then this gets applied to each month’s invoice.
-To do this though, the owner and contractor must review in detail the indirect cost budget and then agree in writing to the monthly amount.
-For direct costs, the monthly bill should include all invoices from all subcontractors, material suppliers, and direct labor.
-Included should also be a lien release for each.
-The billing packets take a lot of time and work on the contractors part to properly assemble, and the cost of preparing this is a project cost.
-As an example, on a large home, the billing packet can be 6 inches thick of backup documents submitted each month for review by the owner…that is also a lot of work for the homeowner to review, and the homeowner must still commit to paying the contractor timely- despite the burden of review.
-On large commercial cost-plus projects, I’ve seen the pay application be delivered in multiple boxes each month.
-Both the contractor and the owner had a team of individuals dedicated solely to the billing preparation and review…and all of these costs are billed to the project.
-Remember this as you decide with your contractor the level of detail you want to see.
+As an owner, you should also expect justification for those.
+If vehicle fuel is an agreed cost to the project, you should see actual receipts for each billing cycle to justify the cost.
+It's not uncommon that on some jobs, the owner and contractor agree that receipts less than $100 to $500 need not be provided because it adds immensely to the paperwork burden.
+The owner and the contractor may also agree on a standard monthly indirect cost amount, which gets applied to each month's invoice.
+To do this, the owner and contractor must review the indirect cost budget in detail and then agree in writing on the monthly amount.
+The monthly bill should include all invoices from subcontractors, material suppliers, and direct labor for direct costs.
+A lien release for each should also be included.

-Sometimes during billing, the owner unfairly challenges a cost item, and then holds up payment.
-This is a rare and unfair tactic that some owners try to use to artificially drive the price lower to the detriment of the Contactor and the agreed process.
-In order for a Cost Plus contract to work, first, the owner and the contractor must TRUST each other to behave ethically, and then the contract must clearly articulate the process.
-Without trust though, this process will never work.
-If an owner does not believe the contractor will act in their best interest or if the contractor doesn’t think the owner will trust them, then neither should enter into a Cost Plus agreement.
+Sometimes during billing, the owner unfairly challenges a cost item and then holds up payment.
+This is a rare but unfair tactic that some owners try to artificially drive the price lower to the detriment of the contractor and the agreed process.
+For an Open Book contract to work, the owner and the contractor must TRUST each other to behave ethically, and then the contract must clearly articulate the process.
+Without trust, this process will never work.
+If an owner does not believe the contractor will act in their best interest or if the contractor doesn't think the owner will trust them, then neither should enter into an Open Book agreement.
 One may even argue that they should not even do a project together as, without trust, the project is doomed to have disagreements plague the process.

-One billed line item that won’t have a backup is the contractor’s fee.
+The contractor's fee is one billed line item that won't have a backup.
 More on this below, but the fee is typically billed at the same rate as the job progress.
-So, if an owner receives a pay application for, say, 25% of the project costs, then the contractor will bill for 25% of the fee, less any previous payments.
+So, if an owner receives a pay application for 25% of the project costs, the contractor will bill for 25% of the fee, less any previous payments.

-As discussed above in billing, it’s not unusual for the owner and contractor to agree upfront what the sum of the indirect costs will be for the project, and then bill a portion of that amount each month.
+As discussed above in billing, it's not unusual for the owner and contractor to agree upfront on the sum of the indirect costs for the project and then bill a portion of that amount each month.

-A properly managed Cost Plus contract is a good mechanism to keep project costs as low as possible.
-With a Cost Plus project, both the contractor AND the owner benefit from lower costs.
-But, both parties must trust one another and they must agree on, upfront and in writing, what the indirect costs are.
-I’ve rarely seen disagreements over direct construction costs, and the times that I have, it’s been an owner questioning whether the direct cost is re-work (which the owner should not be billed for).
+A properly managed Open Book contract is a good method to keep project costs as low as possible.
+With an Open Book project, both the contractor AND the owner benefit from lower costs.
+But, both parties must trust one another and agree on, upfront and in writing, what the indirect costs are.
+I've rarely seen disagreements over direct construction costs; the times I have, it's been an owner trying to understand the scope of work.
 By far, more disagreements are about indirect costs.
-To avoid these types of conflicts, it may be beneficial to both the contractor and the owner if a hybrid approach is used.
-One hybrid method we’ve already discussed is where the monthly indirect costs are listed in detail at the beginning of the project and the contractor then bills a set amount each month based on the previously approved schedule of costs.
+It may be beneficial to both the contractor and the owner to avoid these types of conflicts if a hybrid approach is used.
+One hybrid method we've already discussed is where the monthly indirect costs are listed in detail at the beginning of the project and the contractor then bills a set amount each month based on the previously approved schedule of costs.
 There are many other different ways to contract to build your home.
-If you choose Cost Plus, remember that this type of contract is very collaborative between the owner and contractor and works only when there is mutual trust.
-But if you establish that trust and both parties continue to openly work together throughout the project, then there is a great potential that the owner will benefit from a lower-cost project.
-But without trust, without maintaining budgetary discipline, and without ensuring everything is done in writing, this method is doomed to cause conflict and grief.
+If you choose Open Book, remember that this type of contract is very collaborative between the owner and contractor and only works when mutual trust exists.
+But if you establish that trust and both parties continue to work together throughout the project openly, then there is a great potential that the owner will benefit from a lower-cost project.
+But, without trust, or without maintaining budgetary discipline, or without everything in writing, this method is doomed to cause conflict and grief.

-To refresh your knowledge, go here to read Part 1 of Cost Plus Contracts for home building.
+To refresh your knowledge, go here to read Part 1 of Open Book Contracts for home building.